-- Preheat oven to 400 degrees F. Cut your potatoes in half, then cut each half into thirds.
+- Preheat oven to 400°F. Cut your potatoes in half, then cut each half into thirds.
 Each potato should give you 6 wedges!
 If you have larger potatoes, cut each half into quarters.

 - If you have parchment paper, lay some down on your baking sheet first.Place wedges on your baking sheet and drizzle with the olive oil, oregano, garlic powder and onion powder.
 Toss to evenly coat.
 You want your wedges nicely coated in olive oil.
 If you need to add more do so.
 Next, it is very important that you do these two things:1.
 Make sure your wedges are NOT touching each other! (use two sheets if you need or bake it two parts.)2.
 Make sure you lay your wedges cut side DOWN.
 (Not peel side down like a boat.)

-- Place your sheet pan on the BOTTOM rack in the oven for about 12-15 minutes or until the bottom of your wedges are nicely browned.
+- Place your sheet pan on the lower third of your oven (bottom rack) for about 12-15 minutes or until the bottom of your wedges are nicely browned.

 - Move pan to one of your TOP racks and turn broiler to high.
 (Baking sheet should be about 6" from your broiler!)
-Leave for another 5-10 minutes or until golden browned on top.
-Keep an eye on your wedges, they can burn quickly!!Important* If your wedges are not fork tender at this point, turn oven to 350 degrees F and leave them on the middle rack for another 5 minutes or so.
+Leave for another 5-10 minutes or until golden brown on top.
+Keep an eye on your wedges, they will burn if you forget about them.Important* If your wedges are not fork tender at this point, turn oven to 350° F and leave them on the middle rack until they are fork tender.

-- When ready, take your wedges out and immediately season well with salt, freshly cracked black pepper and parsley.
+- When ready, take your wedges out and immediately season to taste with a little more salt, freshly cracked black pepper and parsley.
 Serve hot!Tip* Don't be afraid to add salt!
-Potatoes need salt!!
+Potatoes crave salt!

 - Yukon Gold potatoes will give you the BEST results!

 - Make sure you buy medium to small sized potatoes.
 Huge wedges will take longer to cook and don't look as nice.